 There are only two ways to get to the Virgin Islands, by air or by sea.
-Use the links below to skip to the section of interest or scroll down and read it all.
-For Passport Guidelines visit Visitor Information.
+Use the links below to skip to the section of interest, or scroll down and read it all.
+For Passport guidelines, visit our Visitor Information FAQ Page.

 Visiting by Air from the United States

 There are two major airports in the Virgin Islands; the Cyril E. King Airport on St. Thomas and the Henry E. Rohlsen Airport on St. Croix.

 Non-stop and connecting services from the US mainland to St. Thomas and St. Croix are available.
 Most flights make connections in San Juan, Puerto Rico.
 Flights on inter-island carriers can be made from San Juan to St. Thomas and St. Croix and between islands.
 Below is a table with approximate flying times and a list of airlines with service between the US Mainland and the USVI.